asam-ev/qc-framework/doc/manual/architecture.md

     extension .xosc)
 - **Rule:** A textual description/definition about the input file characteristics.
-- **Check/Checker:** A software module that addresses to check one or multiple rules or creates statistical information from the input file model.
+- **Check/Checker:** A software module that tests rules compliance or creates statistical information about the input file.
 This can be a static or a dynamic test.
 For a list of possible tests, see parent page.
 - **Checker Bundle:** A program or framework that includes one or more checkers.
 CheckerBundles allow checks to be better structured and divided into logical groups.
 A CheckerBundle also